1185/starwels/README.md

 should be used to discuss complicated or controversial changes before working on a patch set.

 Developer can be found on Discord at #M8FJhPh.
+If you don't have an Discord client use [webchat here](http://discord.gg/M8FJhPh).

 Testing
 -------